spring-attic/spring-cloud-stream-modules/firehose-source/README.md

 ## Code Tour

 This sample connects to a doppler remote websocket endpoint and emits events from it.
-The sample converts the binary protocol buffer message into either a XD Tuple or a JSON String, depending on your configuration
+The sample converts the binary protocol buffer message into either a Tuple Object or a JSON String, depending on your configuration

 * demo/FirehoseApplication: Main boot application, bootstraps websocket clients and SSL contexts
 * source/FirehoseSource: Module that connects to the remote websocket.
 Note that connection needs to happen after the spring context was initialized